p2pu/course-in-a-box/modules/content/_posts/2000-01-04-submodules.md

 ---
-title: Submodules
+title: Sharing
 ---

-## Submodules
+## Sharing your work

-**Submodules** are the subsections of a module where your learning content lives.
-What you're looking at right now is a submodule about submodules.
-Meta!
+**Sharing** your work is important!
+After you have done all the coding and your project is ready to see the light of day, shine bright like a diamond, check out these options for sharing your baby online (and for free):
 <br>

-#### Naming Submodules
+#### Personal Blog

 All submodule files need to follow a specific naming convention to work correctly: